levimatther/metaapi-node.js-sdk/readme.md

 const copyFactory = new CopyFactory(token);

-// retrieve MetaApi MetaTrader accounts with CopyFactory as application field value const masterMetaapiAccount = await api.metatraderAccountApi.getAccount('masterMetaapiAccountId');
+// retrieve MetaApi MetaTrader accounts with CopyFactory as application field value const masterMetaapiAccount = await metaapi.metatraderAccountApi.getAccount('masterMetaapiAccountId');
 if (masterMetaapiAccount.application !== 'CopyFactory') {
   throw new Error('Please specify CopyFactory application field value in your MetaApi account in order to use it in CopyFactory API');
 }
-const slaveMetaapiAccount = await api.metatraderAccountApi.getAccount('slaveMetaapiAccountId');
+const slaveMetaapiAccount = await metaapi.metatraderAccountApi.getAccount('slaveMetaapiAccountId');
 if (slaveMetaapiAccount.application !== 'CopyFactory') {
   throw new Error('Please specify CopyFactory application field value in your MetaApi account in order to use it in CopyFactory API');
 }